ysharplanguage/FastJsonParser/README.md

 Following in the table below: a few figures, the outcome *average numbers* (only) that I obtain from the tests provided here.

-Consistently enough, I also obtain similar performance ratios for the same 4 parsers / deserializers when compared one-to-one, after I adapt (for this [JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs) doesn't provide object-to-JSON text *serialization*) and I run "the burning monk's" simple speed tester for JSON, which can be found at:
+Consistently enough, I also obtain similar performance ratios for the same 4 parsers / deserializers when compared one-to-one, after I adapt (for this [JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs) doesn't provide object-to-JSON text *serialization*) and I run "the burning monk's" simple speed tester for JSON, which can be found at :

 http://theburningmonk.com/2014/09/binary-and-json-benchmarks-updated